 Although students may be offsite during their internship experience, mentorship activities, or other events, the requirement to maintain a discrimination-free environment still applies.
 As such, we expect that all employers who hire USC students, mentors who work with the USC community, offsite hosts, and those who engage with our students via virtual media to ensure that all students are treated professionally and respectfully.

 Examples of unprofessional behaviors include:

 - Using sexual innuendos, making jokes of a sexual nature, making comments about a person’s physical appearance, or asking inappropriately personal questions.

 - Physical touching without expressed verbal consent, including repeatedly standing too close to or brushing up against a person.

 - Assigning work duties based on gender, age, or disability and not based on merit.

 It is also important to ensure that any real or perceived authority you have is not used in a way that would make a student feel the need to engage in unwanted activity to receive future academic or employment benefits.
 Examples include:

-- Asking a student (who may be counting on you for work, a special project, a recommendation, a reference, etc.) for a date, a personal phone number, or to engage in off-duty activities one-on-one.
+- Asking a student (who may be counting on you for work, a special project, recommendation, or reference, etc.) for a date, a personal phone number, or to engage in off-duty activities one-on-one.

 - Emailing, texting, posting on social media messages of a personal affection, requesting to socialize and/or date, or sending inappropriate pictures.

 It is imperative that all individuals comply with USC’s expectation that the environment remains focused on respect and provides a space that is free of discrimination and sexual harassment.
 If you see or hear of behavior that violates this expectation, you are encouraged to intervene, speak up, or contact Office of Equity and Diversity at (213) 740-5086 or firstname.lastname@example.org or the USC Title IX Coordinator at (213) 740-5086 or email@example.com.
 We encourage employers, mentors, and those who engage with USC students in any capacity to read and become familiar with our University Policies, including the Equal Opportunity, Affirmative Action and Non-Discrimination Policies.

 Thank you for joining us in supporting our students’ academic and employment endeavors by building and maintaining respectful relationships.